I’m looking to sell my house fast. What should I know?

 Closing Date

-No matter what type of home, listing, and offer you’re receiving, the closing date is the official end point of your quick sale journey.
+No matter what type of home, listing, or offer you’re receiving, the closing date is the official endpoint of your quick sale journey.
 Your realtor should be the one negotiating this with real estate investors or home purchasers, but if you’re looking to sell your home as fast as possible, make sure to create a timeline early.
 The best agents should be able to create a timeframe within a window that you both agree upon.

-In a cash transaction the amount of work required to transfer ownership is minimal.
+In a cash transaction, the amount of work required to transfer ownership is minimal.
 The title company just performs the research necessary to prove transferability and gets a title insurance company to write a policy to protect everyone.
 This can be done in as few as 10 days.
-When a loan is required the process is more arduous.
+When a loan is required, the process is more arduous.
 The lender will require a 3rd party appraisal.
-The appraisal company typically takes between 7-10 days to submit their findings to the lender.
-When complete, the lender submits the file for underwriting which can take an additional 7-10 days.
-If the loan is approved it will take another 3 days or so to draft loan docs and submit them to the title company.
-Here a final settlement statement is prepared and the parties are scheduled for signing.
-In total, a loan backed sale will typically take about 30 days to complete.
-That’s why it’s imperative to do everything with precision on the front end, if speed to close is the motivating force.
+The appraisal company typically takes between 7 and 10 days to submit its findings to the lender.
+When complete, the lender submits the file for underwriting, which can take an additional 7-10 days.
+If the loan is approved, it will take another 3 days or so to draft the loan documents and submit them to the title company.
+Here, a final settlement statement is prepared, and the parties are scheduled for signing.
+In total, a loan-backed sale will typically take about 30 days to complete.
+That’s why it’s imperative to do everything with precision on the front end if speed to close is the motivating force.